jinalsalvi/Amazon-Food-Review-KNN/README.md

      Using KNN algorithm we will build model to predict review polarity for each technique.

-     <b>Objective: Given a review determine whether a review is positive or negative  by appling KNN algorithm and deciding the best Feature generation technique for given problem.</b>
+ __Objective: Given a review determine whether a review is positive or negative  by appling KNN algorithm and deciding the best Feature generation technique for given problem.__